• Level of education

 Read more

 Continuous assessment.
-During the semester, students will be assessed on 3 tests to evaluate the practical and theoretical knowledge acquired in lectures, tutorials and practical work.
+Students will be assessed during the semester on three tests evaluating the practical and theoretical knowledge covered in lectures, tutorials, and practical sessions.

 Read more